Austin Wrongful Death Lawyer

 If you decide to move forward with a wrongful death lawsuit, the negligent party and any involved insurance companies won’t just take you at your word when you demand compensation.
 The other side and the court are going to need evidence.

 The following evidence could help prove the negligence of the other party and why you deserve compensation:

 - Photos and videos of your loved one’s injuries and the accident scene

 - Documentation of all expenses tied to the death of your loved one

-- Statements from witnesses who saw the accident that took your loved one’s life
+- Statements from witnesses who saw the accident that claimed your loved one’s life

 When you’re grieving such an enormous loss, it can be overwhelming to compose yourself and track down all the evidence you’re going to need.
 That’s why so many people in your situation seek out the services of a wrongful death lawyer in Austin.
 Give us a call for the help you need.